Parking: Finding parking

 When the supply of kerbside parking in a particular area is less than the demand for parking, a phenomenon known as cruising occurs, where drivers drive on streets in search of a parking space.
 It can also occur where there is supply of kerbside space, but parking restriction or payment costs discourage drivers from parking there.

 Cruising is an economic decision, with the cost of parking dominant in determining cruising behaviour.
 This is grounded in the principle that drivers will only cruise if the cost of cruising is lower than the savings of not parking in available chargeable spaces.
 Drivers are more likely to cruise if on-street parking is cheaper than off-street parking, the costs of fuel are cheap, the driver wishes to park for longer, the driver is alone in the car and the driver's time is not valuable to them.
 Cruising can be diminished if the cost of on-street parking is set equal to the cost of off-street parking.

 Automated Parking Guidance systems present drivers with dynamic information on parking within controlled areas (like parking garages and parking lots).
 The systems combine traffic monitoring, communication, processing and variable message sign technologies to provide the service.

-Common mobile apps that help drivers find parking take different approaches, including:
+Mobile apps and parking booking platforms that help drivers find parking take different approaches have emerged.